Dealing with Debt: A Consumer's Guide

 The court orders a delay so that the discharge will not be effective until a certain date.

-Your discharge may be delayed by an opposition by a creditor, the trustee or the Superintendent of Bankruptcy on such grounds as an ongoing criminal investigation or a breach of your duties as specified in the Bankruptcy and Insolvency Act.
+Your discharge may be delayed by an opposition by a creditor, the LIT or the Superintendent of Bankruptcy on such grounds as an ongoing criminal investigation or a breach of your duties as specified in the Bankruptcy and Insolvency Act.

 What is the effect of a bankruptcy discharge?